 The target of new tower concepts is to create a compact, environment friendly and affordable tower design that potentially increases public acceptance.

 Moreover, the compact design can allow the capacity to be increased in right of way if the latter cannot be extended (e. g.
 2 x 380 kV circuits in previous 2 × 220 kV right of way), or allow a reduction in the height of the towers by reducing the conductor sag (e. g.
 50 Hz example).

 TRL 7 – New designs in pilot stage (e.g. full wall)

 Research & Development

-Challenging is to design a new compact tower while keeping present invest and maintenance costs, degrees of freedom for maintenance and repair works and also reducing the electromagnetic and noise emissions.
+Challenges are the design of a new compact tower while maintaining the current investment and maintenance costs, degrees of freedom for maintenance and repair works, and also reducing the electro-magnetic and noise emissions.

 Best practice performance